Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 Six found he had no option *but* to look forward to Stephen's company and his interrogations.
 They were the only thing that broke the monotony.
 Sleep.
 Eat.
 Excrete.
 Every so often he was taken to a large featureless room where there was room to walk, and the floor was padded for basic exercises under the watchful, silent eye of his handlers.
 Every day he was given the opportunity to clean up and put on fresh clothing.
 Every time he returned to his cell after leaving, it had been cleaned, and the bedding replaced.
 He was being exceptionally well looked-after, but there was nothing to do.
 At all.

-The introduction of a second interrogator---"Carl"---almost felt like the opening of a whole new world of experience.
-He was similar to Stephen in most respects---a little lower and more gravelly of voice, a little less handsome, but equally polite, equally patient, equally... insightful.
+The introduction of a second interrogator - "Carl" - almost felt like the opening of a whole new world of experience.
+He was similar to Stephen in most respects - a little lower and more gravelly of voice, a little less handsome, but equally polite, equally patient, equally... insightful.
 Neither man allowed even the faintest hint of a discrepancy to pass: they would pounce on it, pry at it, probe it with questions and unrelenting logic.
 They would repeat the same question over and over and over and over and over and *over and over and over and OVER AND OVER AND OVER AND* **_OVER AND OVER AGAIN AND AGAIN AND AGAIN AND AGAIN!_** It was like being slowly and inefficiently murdered with words, and no matter how often it happened, no matter how aware he was of what they were doing, the sheer irritation of it always teased out just a little bit more from him, just another detail in the hope that maybe *this* crumb would convince them to stop asking.
 With each one, they eroded yet another fragment of his lies, exposing the truth one grain at a time until all his falsehoods were gone, dissected in painstaking detail and incinerated under the glare of incomprehensibly patient scrutiny.

 Despite this, the sheer novelty of having a second person to talk to was like emerging to feel the cool breeze on his face.